 1. The camera icon on the home screen.

-2. Press hard on the Camera icon.
+Press hard on the Camera icon (available on iPhone 6x and later.)
 This will give you options to Take Selfie, Record Video, Record Slo-mo or Take Photo.

 Choosing one of these options will take you directly to that camera mode.
 For example Take Selfie will launch the Camera app and switch to the front facing camera.